victorruelle/dataviz/README.md

 # Data visualisation

 Showcasing different visualization methods learned during a master course.
-This methods rely on D3 and VegaLite librairies
+These methods rely on D3 and VegaLite librairies